ChrstphrHll/npc_gen/students/Hudsen Elandorr.md

 ---
 ### Description
 - 3rd year Half-Orc Druid in Treskal
-- curly black hair that's put back in a short pony tail, Pale Blue eyes, and Green Blue skin
+- long curly white hair that's messy, Pale Blue eyes, and Green Blue skin
 - Is Cooperative and Venomous, and has Success as their ideal

 ### Organizations